mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

+The object above has three keys - one for each node of the graph.
+Each of the keys has an associated array which lists the neighbors of the current node.

 Often we have a numeric value associated with the edge between two nodes.
-For example, in our Google Analytics case, we may have a number of visits from page `A` to page `B`.
+For example, in our Google Analytics case, this numeric value may represent the number of visits from page `A` to page `B`.
 In such case, we can model the data as a **weighted graph**.
 Here's how we can represent the Google Analytics data with JavaScript:

 ```ts
 const graph = {